 That film was shown to me causally to educate me about love and my identity as a woman.

-I was taught from that point on that to be a woman worthy, I must be as sensual and sexual as Dutch model and actress Sylvia Kristel.
+I was taught from that point on that to be a woman worthy of a man, I must be as sensual and sexual as the Dutch model and actress Sylvia Kristel.

 Why was she Dutch in a French porn series?
 Because the pornography was so mind-boggling that the producers were unable to find French actresses to play Emmanuelle.